↓

 My way or the High Way?

 In case you don’t know, or don’t remember, Frank Sinatra sang a song called “My Way.”
 That song starts with this line: “And now, the end is near and so I face the final curtain.”
-I’ll bet, when Frank sang … Read the rest
+I’ll bet, when Frank sang … The rest of the story…

 Posted in Bible study, music history | Tagged music history